dhardy/pippin/doc/api-requirements.md

-Fix: if checksum errors are found, try to recover (e.g. check whether remote copies are also corrupted, try to localise the corruption, possibly ask the user, replay a series of patches and compare to a snapshot.
+Fix: if checksum errors are found, try to recover (e.g. check whether remote copies are also corrupted, try to localise the corruption, possibly ask the user, replay a series of patches and compare to a snapshot).

 Encryption